Opportunities

 With Awaab’s Law now in force (effective Monday 27 October 2025), social landlords face stronger requirements to act quickly and effectively when serious hazards are identified, particularly damp and mould, which can pose significant risks to health and wellbeing.

-Elmhurst’s Damp and Mould Assessor Training is designed to help Domestic Energy Assessors (DEAs) build the practical competence needed to identify damp and mould risk, understand how ventilation and building performance contribute, and produce professional reports.
+Elmhurst’s Damp and Mould Assessor Training is designed to build the practical competence needed to identify damp and mould risk, understand how ventilation and building performance contribute, and produce professional reports.

 damp and mould assessor